 Breast reconstruction is a type of surgery for women who have had a breast removed.
 Breast removal is also called a mastectomy.
 Breast reconstruction surgery rebuilds the breast so that it is about the same size and shape as it was before or whatever new size the woman desires.
 The nipple and the darker area around the nipple or areola can also be reconstructed at the same time.
 Most women who have had a mastectomy can have reconstruction.
 Women who have had only the part of the breast around the cancer removed, a lumpectomy may not need reconstruction.

 Many women who have a mastectomy choose reconstructive surgery to rebuild the shape and look of the breast.
 For women who have lost a breast to cancer or other trauma, a breast reconstruction can have a very positive effect on their self-confidence.
 Medical and technological advancements are being made every day to produce more realistic and natural-looking results.
 We value the opportunity to help you become whole again.

-Dr. Lawrence Gray, a board certified plastic surgeon, is highly trained in breast reconstruction surgery following cancer and has been performing this reconstructive care for women with breast cancer for 6 years.
+Dr. Heidi Harrington, a board certified plastic surgeon, is highly trained in breast reconstruction surgery following cancer and has been performing this reconstructive care for women with breast cancer for 3 years.
 The techniques for immediate and delayed reconstruction are continually advancing.
-Dr. Gray regularly attends and participates in national conferences.
+Dr. Harrington regularly attends and participates in national conferences.